C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development -- RCR Report: Prerequisites and Requirements

 \subsection{Parser Model Dependency}

 Running the framework on Python code inputs requires a pretrained parser model; JSON inputs work without it.
-The model is distributed separately due to its size and is not included in either the GitHub repository or the PyPI package.
+The model is distributed separately because it is a large trained checkpoint.
+Keeping the parser model outside the GitHub source tree and PyPI package keeps installation lightweight while preserving the model as a citable archival artifact.
 By default, the repository expects the model under \path{src/parser/saved_models_2025_12/}.
 The model archive is available as a GitHub release asset\footnote{\url{https://github.com/C2-Q/C2Q/releases/download/v1.0-artifact/saved_models_2025_12.zip}} and as a Zenodo archival copy~\cite{ye_parser_model_2025}.
 The GitHub release asset is the recommended source for scripted download, whereas the Zenodo record serves as the permanent archival reference.
 A correctly installed model directory should contain \path{config.json}, \path{tokenizer_config.json}, and a weight file (\path{model.safetensors} or \path{pytorch_model.bin}).
 Installation can be verified with \texttt{make model-check} (Section~\ref{sec:model_setup}).
 A Hugging Face mirror of the parser model is also available for download convenience\footnote{\url{https://huggingface.co/boshuai1/c2q-parser-codebert}}.